-- 1. To the Condensing Unit used with said Equipment unless same was furnished by TYLER. - When this Equipment or any part thereof is subjected to accident, alteration, abuse, misuse, tampering, operation on low or improper voltages, or is put to a use other than normally recommended by TYLER. - 3.
-To any product or part which shall have been repaired, altered or assembled in any way by other than TYLER.
-TYLER S supplier or TYLER S installation contract which, in the sole judgment of TYLER affects the performance, stability or purpose for which it was manufactured. - 4.
-When this Equipment or any part thereof is damaged by fire, flood, act of God or when the original model and serial number plate has been altered, defaced or removed. - 5.
+- 1. To the Condensing Unit used with said Equipment unless same was furnished by TYLER. - 2.
+When this Equipment or any part thereof is subjected to accident, alteration, abuse, misuse, tampering, operation on low or improper voltages, or is put to a use other than normally recommended by TYLER. - To any product or part which shall have been repaired, altered or assembled in any way by other than TYLER, TYLER'S supplier or TYLER'S installation contractor which, in the sole judgment of TYLER affects the performance, stability or purpose for which it was manufactured. - 4.
+When this Equipment or any part thereof is damaged by transportation, fire, flood, act of God or when the original model and serial number plate has been altered, defaced or removed. - 5.
 When operation of this equipment is impaired due to improper drain installation. - 6.
-Toward payment of any removal or installation charges of warranted parts. - 7.
-When this Warranty Certificate has been altered in any way. - 8.
+To any product or parts sold on an "AS IS" basis. - 7.
+Toward payment of any removal or installation charges of warranted parts. - 8.
+When this Warranty Certificate has been altered in any way. - 9.
 This Warranty is made to the original purchaser only and is not transferable.